 How do you find your Social Media MITs?

 To figure this out, you need to do a little research.
 Hopefully, you have access into your Google Analytics so you can run a search to see which social site brings you the most traffic.

-Once you get into your analytics, you want to look for your top referral social media source.
-To find this information, follow this sequence: Acquisitions – All Traffic – Referrals
+Once you get into your analytics, you want to look for your top referral source.
+To find this information, follow this sequence: Acquisitions – All Referrals

 I can also track my traffic from Twitter, my newsletter and all the places where I do guest blog posts but not Facebook.
-At this point, Facebook is the only program that won’t give me any more information other than the number of people who came to my site.
+Right now, Facebook is the only program that won’t give me more information other than the number of people who came to my site.

 If Facebook is a top referral source for your site, try using a trackable link program like https://bitly.com/.
-Using a program like this in your Facebook posts will help you see which posts your fans clicked on to take them to your website.
+Using a program like this in your Facebook posts will help you track your links so you can see which posts your fans clicked on to take them to your website.

-Now take all this crunchy goodness of information you just discovered and answer these questions:
+Now take this information you just discovered and answer these questions:

 1. Which social site consistently gives you the highest referral traffic to your website?